Information warfare, or Infowars, aims to employ information and communication technologies (ICT) in order to harm an enemy country or organization.

 Information warfare encompasses several techniques:

-• Destruction or disruption of the adversary’s communications and/or information systems.
-The attacker can, for example, jam military communications or the communications systems involved in his opponent’s weaponry.
-He can also launch attacks (physical or cyberattacks) on the communication systems of civilian services (e.g., airports, financial markets, hospitals) to cripple these infrastructures.
+- Destructing or disrupting the adversary’s communications and information systems.
+Attackers can jam military communications or disrupt communication systems involved in an opponent’s weaponry.
+They can also launch physical or cyberattacks on communication systems of civilian services, such as airports, financial markets, or hospitals, to cripple these infrastructures.

-• Gathering key information about the adversary, its strategies and maneuvers.
-For example, this year, the Ukrainian army managed to connect Russian military communications networks to its own networks.
-This allowed them to spy on Russian communications, and to suspend them at a decisive moment to prevent the transmission of important information.
-Spying and analysis of personal data are also part of this.
+- Gathering critical information about the adversary, including its strategies and maneuvers.
+For example, this year, the Ukrainian army connected Russian military communications networks to its own.
+This allowed them to spy on Russian communications and suspend them at critical moments to block the transmission of important information.
+Spying and analyzing personal data also play a key role in this process.

-• Last but not least, the spreading of incorrect information or propaganda to manipulate the opponent’s public opinion or demoralize it.
-In some cases, television channels or Internet sites can even be hacked to broadcast misinformation messages.
-This is what happened recently, when the hacker collective Anonymous hijacked the websites of Russian media outlets including the news agencies TASS and RIA Novosti, and major newspaper titles such as Kommersant.
-The collective temporarily masked their respective homepages with a message criticizing the Russian attack on Ukraine.
+- Spreading incorrect information or propaganda to manipulate the opponent’s public opinion or demoralize it.
+In some cases, hackers can take over television channels or Internet sites to broadcast misinformation.
+For example, the hacker collective Anonymous recently hijacked the websites of Russian media outlets, including the news agencies TASS and RIA Novosti, as well as major newspapers like Kommersant.
+They temporarily replaced the homepages with a message criticizing Russia’s attack on Ukraine.

 Let’s focus on the latter and its psychological manipulation tactics.